every card game deserves scryfall, but especially this one

 And for our hosting:

-And the dev environment includes:
+The dev environment includes:

-And of course we source card data from the Index API.
+And (of course) we source card data from the Index API.

 inspirations